 For most companies, there is a general understanding that the cost of paper processes goes beyond just the cost of paper, ink, fax machines, and filing cabinets.
-What is surprising, however, is that these companies still base an ROI for paperless technology on the direct costs, such as those noted above, without wholly considering the indirect cost of paper processes.
-It is important for companies that are looking at reducing paper consumption and implementing paperless processes, to consider other factors that have a profound impact on the productivity, profitability, and the competitiveness of companies.
+What is surprising, however, is that these companies still base an ROI for paperless data processes and technology on the direct costs, such as those noted above, without wholly considering the indirect cost of paper processes.
+It is important for companies that are looking at reducing paper consumption and implementing paperless processes, to consider other factors that have a profound impact on the productivity, profitability and competitiveness of companies.

 The most common indirect costs that are associated with paper processes include:

 - The inefficiency of turnaround time for customers

 - Low quality of data capture, including incomplete or inconsistent data

 - An excessive number of operational staff required to physically handle, manage, and file paper